What’s the Deal with H4 CBD?

 Hexahydrocannabidiol, also known as “H4 CBD” is starting to appear in the market.

-While in the Netherlands this Spring I noticed cannabis products sold in smartshops (similar to smoke shops in the US) that contained the cannabinoid H4 CBD.
-I discussed these products with one smartshop owner, who informed me that sales of H4 CBD were increasing rapidly.
 Shortly afterwards, a client of mine who was also traveling in Europe for business said that he was negotiating an H4 CBD supply contract.
 Over the past two months I have begun to see products containing H4 CBD for sale in the US.
 So what’s the deal with H4 CBD?
 Is it lawful?

 Hexahydrocannabidiol, commonly known as “H4 CBD”, is a synthesized form of CBD in which the two carbon-carbon double bonds on the cannabidiol (CBD) molecule are converted to single bonds by adding four hydrogen atoms.
 This is a common conversion, called “hydrogenation”, and it is widely used in foods.
 For example, margarine is created from vegetable oil by the process of hydrogenation.
-The cannabis plant does not naturally produce H4 CBD and it is only produced synthetically.
+The cannabis plant does not naturally produce H4 CBD, and it is only produced synthetically.

 The legal status of H4 CBD, like all cannabinoids, is properly analyzed by reference to the Controlled Substances Act (CSA) and, when marketed for human or animal use, by the Food, Drug & Cosmetic Act (FDCA).